xmorgan/get-set/README.md

     id: Number
 });
 post.id = null;
-// Error: Property "id" should be of type "Number", but got "Null"
+// Error: Property 'id' should be of type 'Number', but got 'Null'
 ```

 To define multiple types use class name pattern: